ledunia/Neopixel-Test/README.md

 # Neopixel-Test
-A simple test for ledunia Neopixels
+A simple test for ledunia neopixels